subos2008/binance-tool/README.md

 - Let's use faux internal events to evolve the TradeOrderSetter but eventually we want to trade state in redis and just to be sending
      'state changed' events to cause it to look up the current trade state and check for adjustments that need to be made.
 If we rely on events to hold the trade state they can get out of date.
 However, *first we need to determine what the trade states are.*
+- we hammer redis loading multiple orderIds on every trade event from the exchange

 ## states